The Midnight Wedding: Original Play

 The play had was first performed in Australia in 1906 and was enormously popular.
 Longford had appeared in it playing the role of Von Scarsbruck although he did not act in the film.
 The cast largely came from the stage production produced by Clarke and Clyde Meynell.

 Production

-The movie was the first to be shot at Charles Cozens Spencer's new studio at Rushcutters Bay in Sydney, enabling it to feature elaborate sets.
+The movie was the first to be shot at Cosens Spencer's new studio at Rushcutters Bay in Sydney, enabling it to feature elaborate sets.

 A duel sequence shot outside a Sydney church was one of the first duels ever put on film.

 Release

 The movie is sometimes confused with a British film of the same name that was released in Australia around the same time.
 It received good reviews and was a popular success at the box office.